-RATES OF DROP ENTRY: A table of these rates is included later in the report.
-These rates apply only to those individuals eligible to enter DROP.

-DROP PARTICIPATION: All persons who enter DROP are assumed to participate for the full three-year period and retire after completing 1 year of Post-DROP service.

-MARRIAGE STATISTICS: 70% of the members are assumed to be married;

-husbands are assumed to be three years older

-than their wives.
+- RATES OF DROP ENTRY: A table of these rates is included later in the report.
+These rates apply only to those individuals eligible to enter DROP.DROP PARTICIPATION: All persons who enter DROP are assumed to participate for the full three-year period and retire - MARRIAGE STATISTICS: 70% of the members are assumed to be married; husbands are assumed to be three years older than their wives.

+FAMILY STATISTICS:

-FAMILY STATISTICS: Assumptions utilized in determining the costs of various survivor benefits as listed below, are derived from the information provided in the 2015 U. S. Census:
+Assumptions utilized in determining the costs of various survivor benefits as listed below, are derived from the information provided in the 2015 U. S. Census: